 - 6-Count Jumbo Muffin Pan (be sure to select “jumbo”) – You can take any regular muffin recipe and bake them in a larger size by increasing the baking time to about 25–28 minutes.
 Try my jumbo raspberry chocolate chip muffins recipe!

-Here is my Full List of Recommended Baking Pans.
+Here is my full list of Best Baking Pans.

 Carriers & Cake Stands